micah-bruning/war/README.md

 After cloning the repo into a local machine, open a terminal or cmd at Aspen Capital/ and run <code>docker compose up</code>.
 This will run the docker image as a container.

-  Head to localhost:8000 on your machine to view the home-page of the application.
+  Head to localhost:8000 on a web-browser to view the home-page of the application.
 Alternatively, send a GET request to the end-points listed below using the <code>curl localhost:8000/<endpoint></code> command in a terminal.
 The application returns basic html templates, so it is strongly advised to access it through a web-browser.